-Prostate cancer is the most commonly diagnosed cancer in men.
-It is particularly common over the age of 50 years.
+Prostate cancer is the most commonly diagnosed cancer in men and is particularly common over the age of 50 years.

-The prostate gland sits just underneath the bladder, and is usually about the size and shape of a walnut.
-The prostate also surrounds the urethra, which is the tube you urinate (pee) and ejaculate through.
+Where is the prostate located?
+The prostate gland sits just underneath the bladder and is usually about the size and shape of a walnut.
+The prostate also surrounds the urethra, which is the tube you urinate and ejaculate through.
 It’s normal for the prostate to grow with age, and sometimes a larger prostate can cause problems with passing urine (pee).
 This is not always a sign of cancer but should be checked with your doctor.

-The main job of the prostate is to help make semen – the fluid that carries sperm.
-Take a closer look at the prostate and how it’s connected to the surrounding areas below.
+The main job of the prostate is to help make semen—the fluid that carries sperm.
+Take a closer at the prostate and how it’s connected to the surrounding areas below.

-Organ in the lower stomach that stores urine (pee) after it's made by the kidneys.
+Muscular sac that stores urine (pee) after it’s made by the kidneys